mrunalhtrivedi/k8s/README.md

 vagarnt ssh node2
 vagarnt ssh node2

+Sometime you need to have root login, so you need to use below command to enable root login. sudo passwd root su -

+Swap is by default disabled for this ubuntu, you could check it out by executing;
+grep Swap /proc/meminfo

 Try pining to systems once you connect to the any of the machine "ping node2.local"

 To see all vagrant machines status at once
 "vagrant global-status"

 ----------------------------